uiwjs/bootstrap-icons/README.md

 ## Usage

 You can use [https://uiwjs.github.io/bootstrap-icons/](https://uiwjs.github.io/bootstrap-icons/index.html) to easily find the icon you want to use.
-Once you've copied the desired icon's CSS classname, simply add the icon and icon's classname, such as `apple` to an HTML element.
+Once you've copied the desired icon's CSS classname, simply add the icon and icon's classname, such as `archive` to an HTML element.

 Suppose the font name is defined as `btfont`, The default home page is `unicode`, Will generate: